jcperez-ch/language-cssx/README.md

-# PackageName language package
+# CSSX language package

-A short description of your language package.
+CSSX Support for css syntax with {{ interpolation }}.
+Treating the file as a javascript file.